1851–52 Massachusetts gubernatorial election: Legislative vote

 The Massachusetts House of Representatives certified the popular returns on January 12, 1851.
 The following day, as a result of the failure for a candidate to secure the needed majority to be elected through the popular vote, the election of the Governor was placed before the two chambers of the state legislature: the Massachusetts General Court.
-The four candidates that received voted in the popular election all qualified as candidates from which the General Court could choose from.
+The four candidates that received voted in the popular election all qualified as candidates from which the General Court could choose.
 The process for the legislature to elect a governor saw the Massachusetts House of Representatives first hold votes to select two candidates from which the Massachusetts State Senate would then select a winner.
 The General Court held its votes to elect the governor on January 13, 1851.